 Written by John Gaal of TaxCounsel, author of our popular titles the Division 7A Handbook, CGT Small Business Reliefs and the Tax Agents Manual, and regular contributor to the Taxation in Australia journal.

-In 2014 a revised hard copy edition will not publish*.
-Subscribe to the online version which features updates including:
+Subscribe to the online version which features updated material, including:

 - a recent decision considering the principles to be applied when construing an ambiguous distribution resolution

 - the application of the “specifically entitled” concept to a capital gain arising from the happening of CGT event E5 (beneficiary becoming entitled to a trust asset)

 - any available details on the ongoing review

 - important revisions and updates covering June 30 distributions